 Yes.
 Purslowe & Chipper Funerals encourages families to participate in a funeral service.
-For example you can form a guard of honour or deliver a eulogy.
-You can decorate the coffin or you can release doves, butterflies or balloons at the end of the service.
+For example you can form a guard of honour, deliver a eulogy, decorate the coffin, or light a candle.
 Participating in the funeral allows you to express your feelings more meaningfully and will give the service a more personal touch.

 Taking one last time to see your loved one before their funeral to reflect and spend a private moment with them can be very helpful to your grieving process.